yarrow-sparrow/taskl/README.md

 ## Getting Started

-1. To launch Taskl, execute `docker-compose up` from project's root directory.
+1. In the project's root directory, run `docker-compose up --build` to start the application.
-2. Once running, you can access the Springdoc Swagger UI at http://localhost:8080/api/swagger-ui/index.html to interact with the API.
+2. Open the Springdoc Swagger UI at http://localhost:8080/api/swagger-ui/index.html to explore and interact with the API endpoints.
+3. For quick access, locate the pre-generated authentication token in the application logs by searching for "Token for local start-up".
+Alternatively, use the Authentication endpoints in the Swagger UI to manually sign in and obtain a token.

 ## Technologies